ssl/ezXSS/readme.md

 Some things I am planning to add/change in a future version.
 This list is sorted on how important/fast it is going to be added.

 Adding in a future version:
+* There is one file left that is not OOP
 * Better searching with regex
 * Save custom JS for later
 * Adding more payloads